ucla-mobility/QuantV2X/docs/Tutorial_V2X-Real_Baseline.md

 # Tutorial on Training and Testing Baselines on V2X-Real dataset

+## Tutorials on Intermediate Fusion Training on V2X-Real dataset
 Since V2X-Real utilizes multi-class predictions, the exact commands would be slightly different from running on OPV2V and DAIR-V2X.
 These training and testing instructions apply to all end-to-end training methods.
 Note that we adopt HEAL as the codebase structure and currently we only feature collaboration base training.

 ### Train the model